alangrainger/obsidian-air-quotes/README.md

 #### Step 1

 You first need a Markdown format version of the book in your vault.
-This is the source for the quote text.
+The plugin can handle creating this for you.
+This text is the source for the quotes.

 - If the source text is already in a note (for example, people who have the Bible or the Quran as a note) then you're good to go.
 - If you have an ePub copy of the book, the plugin can convert this straight into an Obsidian note for you.
 Use the command `Import ePub file`.